 There are actually a few competitors to Hunt A Killer that have got a lot of praise:

 - The Mysterious Package Company (mysteriouspackage.com): The price-point of these is similar to Hunt A Killer, with products between $100 and $300 – definitely on the expensive side, but it’s a quality product and a bucket-load of fun.
 The best package they had, in my opinion, was Curios and Conundrums which has unfortunately been discontinued,

 - The Black Watchmen on Steam: This is currently available at a complete bargain at $9.99 on Steam.
 It’s a computer game, so really only an indirect competitor to Hunt A Killer.
 If you like the idea of the Hunt A Killer game but don’t want to spend a significant amount of money, and you like computer games, then you should get this.
 Very nicely made and with great Steam reviews.

 - Sherlock Holmes: Consulting Detective: There is loads of high praise for this and many people recommend it over Hunt A Killer – it’s cheaper and gives a reasonably similar experience, and there’s loads of gameplay in it (tens of hours).
-The price of that is just one month of Hunt A Killer, and it differs in that there’s 6 mysteries to solve instead of just 1 as with Hunt A Killer.
+The price of that is just one month of Hunt A Killer, and it differs in that there are 6 mysteries to solve instead of just 1 as with Hunt A Killer.
 I personally like getting engrossed in one big case though.